psairam/nuage-ospdirector/Documentation/5.4.1/README.rst

 Phase 7: Create the Heat templates.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Go to /usr/share/openstack-tripleo-heat-templates/environments/ on the Undercloud machine.
+1. Go to /home/stack/nuage-tripleo-heat-templates/environments/ on the Undercloud machine.

-2. Create these templates, and add the values for the VSD IP, CMS ID, and other parameters in the following files.
+2. Modify these templates, and add the values for the VSD IP, CMS ID, and other parameters in the following files.
 Go to the `Parameters in the Heat Templates`_ section for details about the parameters in the templates.

     * neutron-nuage-config.yaml - Add the generated ``cms_id`` to the ``NeutronNuageCMSId`` parameter.
     * nova-nuage-config.yaml